fabien-ss/fabien-ss/README.md

-# 👋 Hi, I'm Fabien — DevOps Engineer & Full-Stack Developer
+# 👋 Hi, I'm Fabien — Full-Stack Developer

 > “Code is a tool.
 Impact is the goal.”